Exercises and Simulations

 BaFa' BaFa' is an intercultural simulator created to educate participants on the effects that culture plays in every person's life.
 It is especially useful to prepare participants for living and/or working in another culture or to learn how to work with people from different backgrounds.
 It requires a minimum of 12 players.
 Available in PDF.

-Using a simple card game, Barnga aims to communicate that despite many similarities, people of differing cultures perceive things differently or play by different rules.
-This simulation is available for purchase.
+Using a simple card game, Barnga aims to communicate that despite many similarities, people of different cultures perceive things differently or play by different rules.
+This simulation is available in PDF.

 Brief Encounters is a role-playing game that helps players develop an understanding of how culture impacts the behavior and perception of others.
 This game will help players learn how to describe and recognize cultural differences through behavior, how culture influences the way we view the behavior of others, and how to communicate with others despite cultural norms.